MarcKaufmann/R-Coding/class1/pre-class1-message.md

 for our first class, you should do the following to be prepared:

-Discourse Forum
+Slack

-In order to participate in the class, you will be required to participate in the (private) forum for this class.
-I prefer Discourse over Moodle, thus I'll ask you to sign up for an account with a discourse forum for this class:
+In order to participate in the class, you will be required to participate in the (private) Slack for this class.
+I prefer Slack over Moodle, thus I am asking you to sign up for an account for this class:

-1. Go to https://discourse.trichotomy.xyz and sign up for an account.
+1. Go to Moodle and follow the link to sign up
-2. You will have to wait until I approve your account.
-3. Go through the interactive tutorial with Discobot (in the top right corner you should see that you have a message from Discobot)
-4. Reply to First Use of Discourse to introduce yourself briefly.
+2. Reply to my message asking you to introduce yourself briefly

 If you don't seem to receive confirmation emails (or other emails), make sure to check your spam folders, both for CEU and your private accounts, depending on which email you provided and how you forward emails.